joaomelo/balance/README.md

 This pipeline additionally uploads test reports to [Codecov]( https://about.codecov.io) service.
 You can create a free account and obtain a token on their website.
 Alternately, remove the corresponding steps from the workflow.

-Going back to GitHub Actions, we need to create a GitHub secret for every workflow variable for things to work correctly.
-The secrets required are listed below.
+Going back to GitHub Actions, we need to create a GitHub secret for every workflow variable.
+Below is the list of the required secrets:

 ```
 APP_ENV_API_KEY